 Statutory authority exists for the issuance of a total of \$3.931 billion of transportation revenue obligations to finance a portion of major highway projects.
 Approximately \$182 million of legislative authority remains unissued.
-The issuance of transportation revenue obligations for the above purposes beyond the legislative authorized amount would require additional legislative authorization.
+The Building Commission has approved an authorizing resolution for not to exceed \$144 million of transportation revenue obligations to finance a portion of major highway projects.
+This authorization is good until October 12, 2017, and the State intends to issue these obligations in the first or second quarter of calendar year 2017 in the in the form of additional Bonds or additional Notes.
+The issuance of transportation revenue obligations beyond the legislative authorized amount would require additional legislative authorization, which has customarily happened with each biennial budget of the State.